ayoubsource/TDD-CSharp/README.md

  - After: Describes the result or outcome after the code change.

 This structure is designed to facilitate the eventual integration of the adapted examples into a cohesive C#-based TDD book, whether by Jeff Langr and myself.

-## Goals

- - Faithful Adaptation: Rework all examples in C# while maintaining the integrity of the original lessons and principles.
- - Comprehensive Coverage: Address all discussions in the book that are specific to C++ and translate them effectively to the C# environment.
- - Future Collaboration: Prepare the groundwork for potential future collaboration with Jeff Langr and The Pragmatic Bookshelf.

-## Progress
- - Chapter 1: Introduction to TDD with C#
- - Chapter 2: Soundex Example in C#
- - Chapter 3: Legacy Code Refactoring (WAV Snippet Publisher) in C#
- - More chapters to follow…

 ## Contributing